jul109/nest-simple-crud/doc/framework.md

-E.g: Gets, post are exposed in that route and calls these services
+E.g: Gets, post are exposed in that route and call these services